-In the comments section of our most recent "How can we help you?" post, a reader writes:
+In the comments section of our most recent "how can we help you?" thread, Amanda writes:

 So what are everyone's thoughts on writing a book as a Junior (non-tenured) scholar, particularly when you are not from somewhere fancy?
 So here are some things I have either seen or heard:

 - If you do write a book, even if it is very good and published with a very good press, or even the top press, it is likely to be ignored.

 - If you are searching for research jobs, then *maybe* a book with Oxford, Cambridge, or Routledge might help, but other presses likely not.
 And even with the aforementioned presses great articles are probably better.

 - For tenure at a research place, books with the above presses can help but you better have had great article publications as well.

 - For teaching schools books are more competitive with articles?
 Maybe?
 I am really less sure on this.

 Good questions - I'll be curious to hear what readers think!
 Here are a few of my thoughts.